 I wear a wetsuit when I sail.
-You should wear a wetsuit – for your own safety.
-You’ll need one that is comfortable.
+You should wear a wetsuit – for your own safety, even if it’s simply a pair of Neoprene Wetsuit Shorts.
+Whatever you choose, you’ll need something that is comfortable.
 One that does not compress to the point of suffocation.
 One that is brightly coloured, on the off-chance you need to pick it out of the water from debris that may have washed over you.
 The wetsuit will also require its own buoyancy to help support you in the waters.

 Why I like sailing/watersport wetsuits

 Being in a wetsuit is one of the easiest forms of cold protection.
 Just like you can take your top off and not need anything in your arms, you can take the bottom of your wetsuit off and not need anything in your shoulders.

 You can do this with good quality wetsuits if you need to do so quickly, as it won’t take long to put it back on once you’ve freed yourself from debris, but again, just like pulling your top off, I would not want to do this while trying to keep control of a heavy boat.

 You will require full mobility of your body when working on a boat.
 This doesn’t mean you can move to and fro as fast as you can move to and fro in a swimsuit.
 But it does mean you can move forwards and backwards.
 You can bend and twist as you would if you were on land.
 It will require a little extra effort to get back into the boat from the water.
 As this is all about safety and comfort.

 I get my wetsuits for sport – sailing or motorboating.
 It doesn’t matter that it takes longer to get into, it does not matter that it may be a little uncomfortable at first.
 I know that I will not need to abandon my boat.
 It’s safer for me in a wetsuit, so I will wear one.